It only takes your back to be turned for a second for one of your house plants to be mowed down or stripped of its bark by a hunger bunny.

-If you water your plants from the base, make sure this cannot be reach as this can also be harmful to your bunny if they try and drink the water as it can be contaminated with plant food.
+If you water your plants from the base, make sure this cannot be reached as this can also be harmful to your bunny if they try to drink the water as it can be contaminated with plant food.

 Falling leaves can also be a potential danger so always ensure that if they were to fall, they would fall into an area that also can't be reached.